Aegean Islands – Aegean Sea Islands Guide

 Best Beach In Lesbos

 There are dozens of beaches to consider when visiting Lesbos; Plomari Beach is probably one of the most beautiful shores to visit.
-The beach is about 40 km from the island’s capital and features a picturesque port, dozens of pine trees, crystal, and relatively shallow waters.
+The beach is about 40 km from the island’s capital and features a picturesque port, olive groves, and dozens of pine forests, crystal, and relatively shallow waters.

-Routes, Itineraries And Island Hopping Within The Dodecanese
+Routes, Itineraries, And Island Hopping Within The Dodecanese Groups

 Things to do on Kos Island - Beautiful street with flowers in the old town of Kos